Gurdwara Shanghai: Background

 Prior to 1908, the gurdwara located on Boone Road (now Tonggu Road) in Shanghai served the needs of the Sikh community.
 However, during a Guru Nanak Gurpurab celebration in 1907, the local Sikhs decided to become affiliated with the Chief Khalsa Diwan based in Amritsar but the Boone Road gurdwara was too small to suit their needs and the growing Sikh population.
 Thus, it was decided that a new temple premises needed to be constructed.
 A committee, led by Jalmeja Singh, and gurdwara building fund was established for the effort of constructing a new, larger Sikh temple funded by donations from local Sikhs.
 The local Shanghai Sikhs had been desiring a larger gurdwara for several years and had been making requests to the community for donations and the Shanghai Municipal Council for land for the temple.

 Construction

-The Dong Baoxing Road Gurdwara's foundation stone was laid on 11 August 1907 on a Sunday.
-Construction of the temple started in 1907 on Dong Baoxing Road on land allotted by the Shanghai Municipal Council.
+The Dong Baoxing Road Gurdwara's foundation stone was laid on Sunday, 11 August 1907, on land allotted by the Shanghai Municipal Council.
 A public works architect by the name of R. C. Turner assisted with the project.

 It was built from 1907 to 1908 to meet the religious needs of Indian patrolmen and other Sikhs who had come over with the British.
 At the time of its construction, it was part of the Shanghai International Settlement, an area of Shanghai which was jointly administered by British and American authorities under a treaty with China.